Actual exchange rates (AER)

 A measure of the policies remaining in force from period to period.

-Present value of new business premiums (PVNBP)
+Present value new business premiums (PVNBP)

 Regular premium product